SimonCB765/NeuralNetworkTraining/README.md

 - https://spacetelescope.github.io/understanding-json-schema/
 - https://spacetelescope.github.io/understanding-json-schema/UnderstandingJSONSchema.pdf

+The network description ignores the first layer, which is assumed to be one node for each input.

 Required items in the schema will be specified as required and have no default defined Items that need a value but can have sensible defaults defined have defaults defined.
 These are: